Yomano/yomano/README.md

 Go to an empty folder named as `yonamo-<something>`, execute `yomano new` and answer the questions.

+You should have now a `index.js`, `license`, `package.json` files and a `source` folder.

+Put your template files inside the source folder.
+Rename then as bellow and insert the template tags.

+Edit `index.js` as needed (in many cases you don't even need), and you are done.

 ### index.js

+The only mandatory entries are `name` and `description`.

+Also, notice you have `chalk` available so you can easily print out nice colored texts.

 ```js
 module.exports = function(chalk){